Connections with the Other Fantasy. . . and Real Worlds. . . of ERB

 the imaginative inventions, societies and flora and fauna he created for

 his fantastic world of Amtor.

 resources from his family fortune into research on Rocket Cars.
 To facilitate

 this research he pilots a very modern amphibious aircraft between the US

 and Mexico.
 Eventually he perfects a one-man rocket space ship and plans

 an interplanetary trip to Mars.
-He builds a rocket base on Guadaloupe Island off Lower
+He builds a rocket base on Guadaloupe

-acquired a telepathic ability which enables him to converse with
+Kabi, has acquired a telepathic ability which enables him to converse with

 people at a distance or to project mental images through space.
 He uses

 a Thought Shape Projector to make his first contact with ERB.
 Later

 He uses this as a means of sending his Venus adventures to scribe Burroughs.